lilaclila/SpecTrans-Trans-Polychrome/README.md

 This mod requires Lovely, Steamodded and Malverk to be installed.

 Original SpecTrans mod and art by RadicaAprils and AutumnMood, coded by Eremel.
+HTR Alt Texture (HRT) by the lovely zebragoboom.
-Polychrome shader by me :3
+Polychrome Trans reshade by Myself.